The Loch Ness Monster

 The Loch Ness Centre and Exhibition will delight first-time and seasoned visitors alike, with detailed information about the loch itself, its ecology and of course, its mystery resident.
 Over 500 million years of history is uncovered during this experience, explaining both the facts and legends behind this world famous location.

 One of the best ways to experience this mysterious loch is by boat.
+Explore the deep and mysterious loch by sailing its legendary waters.
+Learn all about the Loch Ness Monster.
+And visit ancient Highland sites and historical attractions along the way.
 Head on board one of the Jacobite Cruises and sail round the loch, past the ruins of Urquhart Castle as local tour guides share their knowledge.
-Cruises last from between 1 and 6 hours to provide a complete experience.
+On Cruise Loch Ness, there are a number of different tours to choose from that depart from Inverness Bus Station.
+Alternatively, you can depart from Tomnahurich Bridge, a mile and a half from Inverness city centre close to the beautiful Ness Islands.